damiultimate/zeald/README.md

 # zeald
 Zeald PHP Tests (Short Version)<br>
 I have only included the files i edited.
-They are export.php, classes/Controller.php, classes/Export.php and a new file classes/FormatHelper.php
+They are export.php, classes/Controller.php, classes/Export.php and a new file classes/FormatHelper.php (helper class for the exporting process)